Myriameter/Inductance-Calculator/README.md

 Measure the resonant frequency oscillations on your oscilloscope.
 Enter the capacitor value, number of cycles, and total time of measurement.
 The calculator computes the inductance based on the formula: L = 1/(4π²f²C).
+You can also calculate Q by giving initial and final voltage measurements for the waveform over the total time.

 Requirements: